Summer Day Programs 2019

 (capacity limited to 13 children for each day)

 Tuesday, June 4: Music in Nature.
 Bird songs, insect calls, the background of wind and running water.
 Join us for a day of connecting with nature through sound and music.
 We will use natural materials to create musical instruments, design mini symphonies inspired by the sounds at the Nature Center, and even use musical notation to discover the intricacies of bird song.
-6 spots remain.
+FULL.

 Wednesday, July 31: Yoga and Meditation in Nature.
-Where better to spend a peaceful day of mindfulness and serenity than the beauty of the natural world.
-Join us for a day of sit-spots along the river, bringing our awareness to each of different senses, and some stretching and movement with basic yoga.
+Where better than the Nature Center to spend a peaceful day of mindfulness and serenity?
+Join us for a day of our usual array of fun activities and exploration.
+Throughout the day, we will emphasize awareness to different senses, and include some stretching and movement with basic yoga.
+Closed.

 Limited scholarships are available for qualifying families.
 To be considered, please fill out and submit the Camp Scholarship form.
 We thank the following businesses for providing funding toward our scholarships for after-school and camp programs.